If you’re going to date a college athlete, you have to understand a few things first:

-3. We don’t really know how to dress for dates—do we rock the t-shirt and jeans (that’s basically dressing up since all we wear is sweats), or do we go all out since we always look like we’re headed to the gym?!!
+3. We don’t really know how to dress for dates sometimes.
+Do we rock the t-shirt and jeans (that’s basically dressing up since all we wear is sweats), or do we go all out since we always look like we’re headed to the gym?!!
 Unanswered questions.

 prefer NEED a set schedule.
 We run on practice/game/sleep schedules pretty much 99% of the time, and this helps us keep our lives in order.
 So when you ask us out, for the love of God, give us a time and date.

 5. We’re goal-oriented people.
-And if you want to date us, you should have some future plans.
+And if you want to date us, you should have some future plans (to an extent).

-6. We can’t be with someone who’s going to be mad that we’re always working out or at practice. #SorryNotSorry It’s the lifestyle.
+6. We can’t be with someone who doesn’t understand why we’re always active or going to practice. #SorryNotSorry It’s the lifestyle.

 7. If you don’t have a somewhat busy schedule (or understand our busy schedules) then it’s just not going to work.

 8. Dating, from our perspectives, is similar to our sport.
-There’s a strategy, there are goals, and we play with our heart.
+There’s a strategy, there are goals, and above all, we play with our heart.

-9. We can’t date someone who hits the snooze button 15 times before getting up for work because we’re still traumatized from that one time we showed up late to morning weights and had to run suicides for an hour straight and then do a bazillion burpees afterwards because we stopped to puke.
+9. We can’t date someone who hits the snooze button 15 times before getting up for work because as soon as that alarm hits, we’re up and at ’em.

 11. As much as you beg, we’re not going out drinking with you the night before a game.
 (And no, we won’t be your resident DD either).